 Now it’s time to optimize your Google My Business profile.

-Like I mentioned in the last chapter, your GMB is HUGE for ranking in the local results.
+Like I mentioned in the last chapter, claiming your business listing in Google is super important for ranking in the local results.

 So if you want to get the most out of your GMB, this chapter is for you.